Temple, It’s time to rename O’Connor Plaza - The Temple News

 “I feel like, unfortunately, that’s something that’s really common,” said Schreibman, a freshman sports media major.
 “I feel there’s a lot of time that it seems like every powerful man is included in something that’s a scandal or something bad.
 And so I feel like, time and time again you’re disappointed by the people that are supposed to be the standard.”

-O’Connor may have close ties with Temple, but he doesn’t represent Temple’s values.
-Students, faculty and all members of the Temple community shouldn’t have to see the name of an individual with such a vile past.
+O’Connor may have close ties with Temple and past university decisions, but his controversial past shouldn’t be associated with the university’s landmarks.
+Students, faculty and all Temple community members shouldn’t have to see the name of an individual who served as the defense attorney for Cosby, a man with such a sordid past.
+Such connections between Cosby and the university should be severed, and renaming the plaza is an acceptable step.

-The university has taken steps to disassociate itself from Cosby in the past but has allowed perpetrators of his actions like O’Connor to remain in the light.
-The Board of Trustees and university faculty must listen to students and create distance between O’Connor and Temple.
-That starts by renaming O’Connor Plaza.
+Although the Sixth Amendment is a fundamental right allowing all Americans a right to counsel, O’Connor shouldn’t not be commemorated by the university.
+The Board of Trustees and university faculty should listen to students and rename O’Connor Plaza.

 Nili Schreibman has previously freelanced for The Temple News.
 She did not contribute to the writing, reporting or editing of this article.

-Note: CORRECTION: A previous version of this story that was published on Nov.
-11 has been revised.
-The current version of the story published on Nov.
-16 reflects those revisions.